okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/scim-with-entitlements/main/index.md

 - Entitlements
 - Roles

-Currently, Okta doesn't offer any custom handling for Groups.
+Okta doesn't offer custom handling for Groups.

-To expose Entitlements and Roles, you must create a corresponding `ResourceType` each of these entities.
+To expose Entitlements and Roles, you must create a corresponding `ResourceType` for each of these entities.
 See [ResourceTypes](#resourcetype) for an implementation example.

 #### /Schemas